glennpeters/autocomplete-demo-vue/README.md

 - [X] You can do it in any JavaScript framework.
 - [X] Do not use a CSS framework (Bootstrap, Bulma, Foundation, etc.)(Normalize.css is okay to use).
 - [ ] Make sure the application can be installed and built (npm etc).
-- [ ] We are looking for structure and how you would build something as if you were planning for a scalable application.
-(Caveat: given the time limitations, the extent of consideration this gets is using React itself, which is highly structured and includes tests)
+- [X] We are looking for structure and how you would build something as if you were planning for a scalable application.
 - [ ] We would like to see custom media queries.

 ### Implementation Specifics